j04n-f/solidity-examples/README.md

 The Error Handling Pattern appropriately handles errors occurring in Contracts to prevent denial of service or the locking of balances.

+*External Call*

+The External-Call Pattern handles calls to external Contracts to appropriately handle failed calls and prevent unintended side effects.

 *Guarding Pattern*

 The Guarding Pattern ensures that a function is only executable by specific accounts.